A program of the U.S. Chamber of Commerce Foundation

 After serving in the military for 24 years, Joseph Campbell is enjoying his next career – working as a professional truck driver.

-Nearly a year ago, Joseph was named the 2019 Transition Trucking: Driving for Excellence award winner and handed the keys to a fully-loaded Kenworth T680 truck and the opportunity to be an owner-operator.
+Joseph was named the 2019 Transition Trucking: Driving for Excellence award winner and handed the keys to a fully-loaded Kenworth T680 truck and the opportunity to be an owner-operator.
 Transition Trucking was launched by Hiring Our Heroes, Kenworth, and FASTPORT in 2016 as part of an overall effort to inspire veterans to seek employment opportunities in the trucking industry.
 America’s trucking industry has long been supportive of our nation’s military families, and several major carriers boast a driving population comprised of more than 30 percent veterans.

 Since becoming the 2019 Transition Trucking winner, Joseph has set up his LLC and created his business plan.